What does your child learn at school each day?

 Alongside the great stuff that happens within the classroom and on the farm, our children have the opportunity to access swimming lessons, forest schools, music lessons plus a fantastic range of enrichment activities and trips such as: visiting religious places of worship, visiting Bosworth Battle Field, theatre trips, park and cafe trips to name but a few examples.

 Below you will find our thematic, whole school yearly curriculum maps.
-If you require any further information, please don't hesitate to contact us.

 We believe that our children deserve and need us to provide more than just the National Curriculum.
 Life has so much more to offer and our children have so much more to learn and experience.
 With this in mind we worked as a collective staff to prioritise the things we wanted our children to experience during their time with us .
 We use these 'drivers' to underpin the development work we undertake in all areas of school life and to ensure our curriculum offer is enriched and personalised to our children and their families.